wikimedia/operations-puppet/modules/mediawiki/files/mariadb/README.md

   - public: All of the data can be queried by anyyone in the internet.
 Example: pagelinks
   - partially public: Some parts of data needs to be hidden via views.
 Example: user
   - private: Should not be replicated to the cloud at all.
 Example: bot_passwords
- - sections (optional): Which sections this table might exist in.
-Default: core sections (s1-s8)
- - dbs (optional): Which databases this table might exist in.
-Default: wiki's db.
+ - databases (optional): Where the table can be found.
+An array of objects.
+   Each object should have at least "dbname" or "dblist" and optionally "cluster" (such as "x1")
+   Default: wiki's core database.
  - dblist (optional): Database of which wikis can have this table.
+This is a shortcut for common cases where "databases" would have only one "dblist" entry only.
    Default: all.dblist